 - The batch number, model name, and any other details used to identify this specific toy.

-- A prepaid shipping label with room for the buyer’s contact details, so that buyers can register their purchase if they want to, and to use in case of product recalls.
+- A prepaid shipping label with room for the buyer’s contact details, so that buyers can register their purchase if they want to, or using them in case of product recalls.

 - Details showing how a buyer can register their purchase online if they want to, without the need to mail off the registration card.